dcasota/vesxi-on-azure-scripts/README.md

    Export-EsxImageProfile -ImageProfile $ImageProfileName -ExportToIso -NoSignatureCheck -force -FilePath $ISOFile
    ```

 ## ```prepare-disk-ventoy.sh```
-   Upload the customized ESXi ISO image to a Google drive as this bash script will download it from there.
+   Upload the customized ESXi ISO image eg. "ESXi70-customized.iso" to a Google drive as the bash script ```prepare-disk-ventoy.sh``` will download it from there.
    Modify the params ISOFILENAME and GOOGLEDRIVEFILEID.

-   The implementation uses the open source product Ventoy which includes an easy method to execute iso in an Azure virtual machine as well.
+   The implementation uses the open source product Ventoy which includes an easy method to start an ISO setup in an Azure virtual machine.
    In the context of Azure, serial console redirection must be explicitly configured.
-A basic serial console redirection configuration is included in the script.
+A basic serial console redirection configuration method is included as well.

    If you want to jump into the ESXi shell, you can modify the script by extending the ventoy-json creation code snippet.
    The following sample adds a customized isolinux.cfg and boot.cfg of an ESXi 7.0.3 iso.